Eldelshell/amforeas/README.md

 # Amforeas
 ## A RESTful Interface for JDBC

-Jongo is a Java server which provides CRUD operations over any JDBC supported RDBMS using REST.
+Amforeas is a Java server which provides CRUD operations over any JDBC supported RDBMS using REST.

 By REST we basically mean that the different CRUD operations are performed by different HTTP methods: